FerrariAndrea/next13-fetch-cache-issue-template/README.md

 - REVALIDATE --> Enable/disable fetch cache

 The JSON response payload size.
-The size real request size increases by: id*BASE_SIZE.
+The real request size increases by: id*BASE_SIZE.
-Considering size=id*BASE_SIZE, the size number will generate a JSON with 'size' field.
+Considering size=id*BASE_SIZE, the size number will generate a JSON with 'size' fields plus the "id" field.
 Considering x as the current field in [0,'size'].
 Every field x will be a string with x chars.
 Example: